leobertolazzi/leobertolazzi.github.io/_pages/publications.md

 ## Peer-reviewed publications

-L. Bertolazzi, D. Mazzaccara, F. Merlo and R. Bernardi.
+**L. Bertolazzi**, D. Mazzaccara, F. Merlo and R. Bernardi.
 ChatGPT's Information Seeking Strategy: Insights from the 20-Question Game. *Proceedings of the 16th International Conference on Natural Language Generation*.
-2023"
+2023.